rse/pptx-prompter/README.md

 Overview
 --------

-The following is a screenshot of a prompter view:
+The following is a screenshot of a prompter view, showing the title slide of a keynote presentation:

 ![screenshot](doc/screenshot.png)

-Here is the corresponding setup overview:
+Here is the corresponding setup overview: On the left is PowerPoint in its editing view, where the odd numbered slides carry the presentation content and the even numbered slides carry the prompter content.
+On the right top is the PowerPoint slideshow control view (usually visible on the notebook monitor), on the right middle is the PowerPoint presentation view (usually visible on the beamer) and on the right bottom is once again the prompter view (usually projected onto an external monitor, staying in front of the keynote speaker).

 ![overview](doc/overview.png)